xiongxslab/NanJ_Carles_et_al_3aQTL_project/README.md

    Code for PDUI normalization, confounding factor (PEER factor) detection and 3'aQTL calling.

-## 4. colocalization and MR analysis
+## 4. Colocalization and MR analysis

   Code for colocalization and Mendelian Randomization analysis between different mQTLs or mQTL and disease GWAS.

 ## 5. downstream analysis

-**5.1 APA landscape analysis:** Code for cell type-specific APA detection and functional enrichment, motif enrichment and _trans_ APA regulator identification.
+**5.1 APA landscape analysis:** Code for cell type-specific APA detection and its functional enrichment analysis, motif enrichment and _trans_ APA regulator identification.

 **5.2 DAPA analysis:** Code for AD-differential APA and AD-differential-expressed gene identification.